2203A53017/CODTECH-TASK-2/README.md

 Mentor : N. Santhosh kumar

+/ * Everything will be in the video presentation , download the video and verify the video * /

 Overview of the project

 Nessus is a widely used vulnerability scanner designed for identifying and assessing security vulnerabilities in web applications, networks, and systems.
 Here's an overview of using Nessus for web application penetration testing: